ningrumdaud/ningrumdaud.github.io/_posts/2025-01-01-demo-AILoveMySkin.md

 ## How Does It Work?
 The Tech Behind the Magic

-Step 1: Ingredients Knowledge Base Construction Integrates Domain Expertise and Scientific articles.
+Step 1: Ingredients Knowledge Base Construction

+The first step integrates Domain Expertise and Scientific articles.

-Domain Expertise: Dermatologist-curated rules (e.g., incompatible pairs).
+- Domain Expertise: Dermatologist-curated rules (e.g., incompatible pairs).
-Scientific Articles: Peer-reviewed research on ingredient interactions
+- Scientific Articles: Peer-reviewed research on ingredient interactions

 Step 2: Ingredient Extraction

 Whether you type the ingredients or upload a photo of the label, the app needs to extract ingredient names.

 For text inputs, we clean and preprocess the text (removing percentages, special characters) and then use spaCy’s PhraseMatcher to detect ingredient mentions: